makermadecnc/makerverse/docs/machines/cnc/maslow.md

 This step will tell the machine where the end-mill is currently located.

-It will also produce a "save point" to return to (_home_) in case the machine ever becomes un-calibrated (such as chains slipping or being removed from the sprockets).
+It is a one-time process that will create a "save point" to return to (_home_) in case the machine ever becomes un-calibrated (such as chains slipping or being removed from the sprockets).
+This "save point" is really just a measurement of the length of both chains.
+Internally, the chain length is what the Maslow uses to compute the X/Y position.
+This step will help the Maslow find the correct chain length, and then save that length into its internal memory.

-_**Tip**: As you complete the "Set Chains", use a sharpie or paint to mark exactly which link of the chain is at the top of each sprocket.
+As you complete the "Set Chains" instructions in the app, you will use a sharpie or paint to mark exactly which link of the chain is at the top of each sprocket.
 If your machine ever comes out of alignment, such as if chains slip or are removed from the sprockets, you will need to return it to this position.
-It is important that the chains are exactly in the same position (within 1mm). **Do not try to visually move the sled back to the same position**.
-Most users simply mark the chain link which is at the 12 o'clock (noon) position on the sprocket.
-Once you are certain the chain is in the exact same position, press the "Reset Chains" button on the main screen and Makerverse will tell the Maslow it is back at this saved location._
+It is important that the chains are exactly in the same position. **Do not try to visually move the sled back to the same position**.
+It is more accurate to use the 12 o'clock (noon) position on the sprocket matching up with your mark on the chain.
+Once you are certain the chain is in the exact same position, press the "Reset Chains" button on the main screen and Makerverse will tell the Maslow it is back at this saved location.
+There is **no need** to re-calibrate after resetting chains.

 ### Edge Calibration

 Edge calibration is a way to refine X/Y positioning without actually cutting (destroying) stock.

 Both Edge and Precision calibration will use measurements to correct for chain sag and ensure that your sled is in the correct X/Y position.
+They can be performed again and again, if necessary, to incrementally improve calibration.

-However, these steps may also modify your motor width and motor height to account for slight measurement errors.
-For the best results, use a millimeter tape measure to take measurements in these steps.
+_**Tip**: For the best results, use a millimeter tape measure to take measurements in these steps._

 - First ensure that you have selected the correct sled type from the bottom of the screen.
 The default is a circular sled with a 9" radius.
 - Press each of the six **move** buttons to move the sled into that location.